geoarrow/geoarrow/format.md

-An array of LineStrings is represented as a nested list array with one level of outer nesting: each element of the array (LineString) is a list of xy vertices.
+An array of LineStrings is represented as a nested list array with one level of outer nesting: each element of the array (LineString) is a list of coordinate vertices.
 The child name of the outer list should be "vertices".

 #### Polygon